PixelsUp/GlitchMatic/README.md

 - Movement: Players use WASD keys to move their character around the environment.
 - Rolling: When the Spacebar is pressed the character rolls.
 This allows for some invincibility frames, essential for surviving difficult encounters and allowing the player to dodge certain attacks.
 - Aiming: The mouse is used to aim the weapon at enemy targets.
+When the players' cursor is on top of an enemy, the cursor automatically indicates it as a target.
 - Attacking: To either shoot or perform melee attacks, the left mouse button is pressed.

 ### Objects, Weapons, and Power-ups